arrowtype/arrowtype-glyphs-scripts/README.md

 Nothing here is warranteed.
 Use at your own discretion.

 MIT licensed – feel free to use and remix as you wish!

+## Installing these scripts in Glyphs

+1. Download the “source code” zip from the [latest release](https://github.com/arrowtype/arrowtype-glyphs-scripts/releases/latest).
+2. In Glyphs, go to the menu and then Scripts > Open Scripts Folder.
+This should open `/Users/YOUR_USER_NAME/Library/Application Support/Glyphs 3/Scripts` in Finder.
+3. Drag the newly downloaded folder into that Scripts folder.
+4. Finally, back in Glyphs, hold Option and go to the menu item Scripts > Reload Scripts.
+The scripts should now appear!

+Alternatively, you can Git Clone this repo into your scripts folder, which will make it slightly easier to update periodically.
+But, you could also just download it again and replace the folder.